cindygraffin-pro/cloud-practitionner/readme.md

 - FIS create an experiment template to generate disruptions

 **Step Functions:**
+- lets you coordinate multiple AWS services into serverless workflows
-- build serverless visual workflow to orchestrate our Lambda functions
+- build serverless visual workflow to orchestrate our Lambda functions (can use AWS Glue and SageMaker too)
 - design a graph and say at each step of the graph, in case of success or failure, what goes on next ?
 - allow to have complex workflows within AWS
 - features: sequence, parallel, conditions, timeouts, error handling..